redhat-cop/appdev-cop/README.md

-In addition to the standard directories, there's an `.s2i` directory which contains S2I-specific files, an `extensions` directory (pointed to by the `.s2i/environment` configuration file) which contains additional configuration scripts that run on the JBoss EAP container during build and startup, and the `templates` directory containing YAML files.
+In addition to the standard directories, there's an `.s2i` directory which contains S2I-specific files, an `extensions` directory (pointed to by the `.s2i/environment` configuration file) which contains additional configuration scripts that run on the JBoss EAP container during build and startup, and the `ocp-yaml` directory containing YAML files.
 These are described in detail later in this README.

 ### Prerequisites